Erin’s Recipe Rundown

 This 7 layer taco dip is another great naturally gluten-free make-ahead appetizer!

-How to Make This Recipe
+How to Make Gluten-Free Jalapeno Poppers

-Jalapenos filled with cheese on a baking sheet
+Butter and breadcrumbs in a bowl and jalapenos filled with cheese on a baking sheet

-To store: These jalapeno poppers are best right after they are baked, but you can also store leftovers in an airtight container in the fridge for up to five days.
+To Store: These jalapeno poppers are best right after they are baked, but you can also store leftovers in an airtight container in the fridge for up to five days.

-To make ahead: This is the perfect appetizer to make ahead, then pop in the oven when you’re ready to eat.
+To Make Ahead: This is the perfect appetizer to make ahead, then pop in the oven when you’re ready to eat.
 Just follow all the steps up until baking, then wrap them in plastic wrap and store in the fridge.

 A jalapeno popper with a bite taken out of it

-Are jalapeño poppers gluten free?
+Are jalapeño poppers gluten-free?

 Traditional jalapeno poppers aren’t gluten-free—they’re usually made with wheat-based breadcrumbs, which contain gluten.
 You can easily make gluten-free poppers by using gluten-free breadcrumbs.